Muzan67/Alejandro-Cortez-React-Portfolio/README.md

 My React Portfolio contains:

-A section about me
+- A section about me
-My Resume
+- My resume
-Links to my deployed works
+- Links to my deployed works
-Contact Me - provides multiple methods of communication where people can get in contact with me.
+- Contact Me - provides multiple methods of communication were people can get in contact with me.

 ## Table of Contents